Even better on your wall...

 Thank you for visiting my website.
 In a very real sense, art does not truly exist until someone besides the artist sees it.
 So I don't take your visit for granted, and I hope you enjoy the images I have posted here.

-Artist Statement: I don’t know what exactly it is about abstract art that appeals to me so much.
-As an artist, I love that I am creating something ex nihilo—from nothing.
+Artist Statement: As an artist, I love that I am creating something ex nihilo—from nothing.
 I love the freedom, the pure discovery of combining shapes, movement, colors into something beautiful or intriguing that comes purely from my imagination.
-I am particularly drawn to the unique symmetry of the square format for my work.
-I also love vintage things (especially old cars, old phones and radios, and old cameras), so my photography tends to focus on things like that, though I also shoot macros and other types of photography.
+I am often drawn to the unique symmetry of the square format for my work.
+I also love vintage things (especially old cars, old phones and radios, and old cameras), so my photography focuses on things like that, though I also shoot macros and other types of photography.

 Recent Solo Exhibits: Memphis Botanic Garden (Fratelli's Café), Bartlett Performing Arts and Conference Center, Lucius E. and Elsie C. Burch, Jr. Library in Collierville, TN,.
-Also: group shows at Memphis Botanic Garden, InSight Gallery, Trezevant Manor, Christian Brothers University's Beverly and Sam Ross Gallery, and the FourSights exhibits at Gallery Ten Ninety One (Cordova-Memphis, TN): 2017, 2019, 2021, and 2023.
-Also featured in Crosstown Arts' "Color Schemes" exhibit, November 2019 to February 2020.
+Also: group shows at Memphis Botanic Garden, InSight Gallery, Mid-South Artist Gallery, Trezevant Manor, Christian Brothers University's Beverly and Sam Ross Gallery, and the FourSights exhibits at Gallery Ten Ninety One (Cordova-Memphis, TN): 2017, 2019, 2021, and 2023.
+Featured in Crosstown Arts' "Color Schemes" exhibit, November 2019 to February 2020.